 Medical treatments for sinusitis can include ingested and/or topical anti-inflammatory medication, antihistamines, leukotriene inhibitors, nasal steroids, oral steroids, and antibiotics.

-Balloon Sinus Procedures with FinESS and XprESS
+Balloon Sinus Procedures with XprESS

 Balloon sinus surgery is a new type of minimally-invasive, office-based procedure that, when performed by trained ENT surgeons, can instantaneously and effectively unblock nasal sinuses.
 If you have been diagnosed with recurrent acute or chronic sinusitis that has not responded to medication and want a treatment option that is safe, immediate, effective, and less invasive than traditional sinus surgery, balloon sinus surgery may be a good option to consider.

 Balloon surgery involves inserting a small plastic balloon into the sinuses in order to drain them, and then removing the balloon.
 Unlike traditional surgery, it requires no cutting and no removal of any bone or tissue from the nose or sinuses.
 It also generally has a faster recovery rate and can be performed either under local anesthesia with or without sedation, either in the office or in the hospital.
 Balloon-assisted sinus surgery is FDA-approved and has safely helped hundreds of thousands of patients with their sinusitis symptoms.

 Dr. Yagoda is pleased to offer the XprESS sinus balloon procedure from ENT Stryker (formerly Entellus Medical), as part of her integrative approach to treating sinus disease.
 Schedule a consultation to learn more about these new balloon sinus surgery procedures, and Dr. Yagoda will determine whether they may be good options for you.